netket/netket/docs/docs/parallelization.md

 # Parallelization

 NetKet normally only uses the jax default device `jax.local_devices()[0]` to perform calculations, and ignores the others.
-This means that if you want to fully exploit your many CPU cores or several GPUs, you must resort to one of two parallelization strategies: MPI or Sharding.
+This means that if you want to fully exploit your many CPU cores or several GPUs, you must resort to a parallelization strategy known as Sharding.

-- **MPI:** Explicit parallelization by distributing the markov chains and samples across multiples nodes/devices.
-This is achieved by using [MPI (with mpi4jax)](mpi).
-When using MPI, netket/jax will only use the jax default device `jax.local_devices()[0]` on every rank, and you must ensure that this corresponds to different devices (either cores or GPUs).
 - **Sharding:** [native collective communication built into jax](sharding) is jax's preferred mode of distributing calculations, and is discussed in [Jax Distributed Computation tutorial](https://jax.readthedocs.io/en/latest/multi_process.html).
 This mode can be used both on a single node with many GPUs or many nodes with many GPUs.

 :::{note}
 ### What should you use?

-Getting MPI up and running on a SLURM HPC cluster can be complicated, and sharding is incredibly easy to setup: install jax and you are done!
+Sharding is incredibly easy to setup: install jax and you are done!

 However, **sharding works well only for GPUs, and CPU support is an afterthought that performs terribly**.
 Generally speaking, if you want to parallelize over many CPUs, you should use MPI, but if you want to use GPUs you should stick to sharding.
 We mainly only use CPU-based sharding for locally testing that our script will run before sending it to the cluster, but we never use it in production.